 You can access the distribution details by navigating to My Print Books(POD) > Distribution

-In the summer of 1757, Bengal – jewel of the East – stands on a precipice.
-The East India Company, once mere merchants, now manoeuvre to unseat a dynasty.
-The fiery young Nawab Siraj ud-Daulah is hemmed in by betrayal.
-Around him, a banker pulls the strings behind the throne.
-A nobleman, torn between loyalty and survival, makes a fateful choice.
-A Company soldier begins to doubt the masters he serves.
-And the son of an aristocrat finds himself at the head of a peasant revolt.
+In the summer of 1757, Bengal, jewel of the East, stands on the edge of a precipice.
+The East India Company, once mere merchants, manoeuvres to unseat a dynasty.
+The fiery young Nawab Siraj ud-Daulah finds himself surrounded by treachery.
+A powerful banker pulls unseen strings behind the throne.
+A nobleman, torn between loyalty and survival, faces a fateful choice.
+A Company officer begins to question the masters he serves.
+And the son of an aristocrat rises to lead a peasant revolt.

-Their paths converge in a time of shifting power and rising rebellion, as the fury of a devastated land meets the appetite of foreign merchants.
-Every decision becomes a wager - and every betrayal, a reckoning.
+Their lives converge in a crucible of shifting power and rising rebellion, as the fury of a devastated land collides with the ambitions of foreign merchants.
+Every decision becomes a wager, and every betrayal brings its reckoning.

-A vivid portrait of ambition, audacity, betrayal and resistance, based on real events and grounded in meticulous research, The Traitor’s Bargain is a full-length historical novel of about 80,000 words.
-Its compact page count reflects a larger print format - not a shorter story - offering a focused, immersive journey through one of the most consequential turning points in Indian history.
+Based on real events and grounded in meticulous research, The Traitor’s Bargain is a vivid portrait of ambition, resistance, audacity, and moral compromise at one of the most consequential turning points in Indian history.

 Currently there are no reviews available for this book.